“Why am I here?

 Although God will not give his glory to others – (Isaiah 42:8 and 48:11) – those verses are qualified by 1 Thes 2:12 and Romans 8:29, which states that God intends for us to be made into the image of Christ.
 The Father is glorified when we bear good fruit.
 John 15:8.

+Do not misunderstand.
+God is superior to us and always will be.
 We will worship God forever as Psalms 145:21 says.
 My mouth shall speak the praise of YHVH: and let all flesh bless his holy name for ever and ever.

 The devil works hard to hide this truth, even from students of the Bible!
 John 10:10, Eph 6:11-12.